mattst/sublime-single-trailing-new-line/README.md

 #### Running Automatically

-The plugin can be run automatically every time a file is saved to ensure that the file is saved with exactly one trailing newline.
-This is disabled by default.
-It can be enabled for either all files or for only files of specific syntaxes.
+The plugin can be run automatically every time a file is saved to ensure that the file is saved with exactly one trailing newline - this is disabled by default.
+It can be enabled for either *all files* or for only *files of specific syntaxes*.
 To enable it, the default settings in the package's settings file must be changed.

-Users will need to create the settings file; its location in your Sublime Text config `Packages` directory should be:
+Users will need to create the settings file; its location in your Sublime Text config folders should be:

     Packages/User/SingleTrailingNewLine.sublime-settings

 How to create the settings file:

-- Open the 2 files below from the Sublime Text menu then copy and paste the default file into the user file.
+- Open the 2 files below from the Sublime Text menu and then copy and paste the default file into the empty user file.
-<br/>`Preferences --> Package Settings --> SingleTrailingNewLine --> Settings - Default`
+<br/>`Menu --> Preferences --> Package Settings --> SingleTrailingNewLine --> Settings - Default`
-<br/>`Preferences --> Package Settings --> SingleTrailingNewLine --> Settings - User`
+<br/>`Menu --> Preferences --> Package Settings --> SingleTrailingNewLine --> Settings - User`
-- Alternatively just save the package's [default settings file](https://raw.githubusercontent.com/mattst/sublime-single-trailing-new-line/master/SingleTrailingNewLine.sublime-settings) to:
+- Alternatively just save the package's [default settings file](https://raw.githubusercontent.com/mattst/sublime-single-trailing-new-line/master/SingleTrailingNewLine.sublime-settings) to: `Packages/User/SingleTrailingNewLine.sublime-settings`
-<br/>`Packages/User/SingleTrailingNewLine.sublime-settings`

 There are 2 settings available: